 A form is a group of related controls that allow users to provide data or configure options.
-Forms can be presented as dedicated pages or modals.
+Forms can be presented as either dedicated pages or modals.

 - Header: Short description of the information the user needs to provide on the page that speaks to how it will benefit them.